Fitbit Health Solutions Client Terms

 “Ordering Document(s)” means Fitbit’s order form, quote, order confirmation, purchase order or other similar document executed by Fitbit and Client describing the Fitbit Solutions and/or Fitbit Products & Services to be provided and that references these Client Terms.

 “Participant” means any individual that is participating in Client’s Program.

-“Personal Information” means any information relating to an identified or identifiable natural person, including names, contact information (including email addresses, postal addresses, and telephone numbers), government identification numbers, financial account numbers, payment card information, transaction information, credit report information, biometric information, IP addresses, network and hardware identifiers, geo-location information, and any other information about individual persons or their purchase or use of Fitbit Products & Services.
+“Personal Information” means any information relating to an identified or identifiable natural person, including names, contact information (including email addresses, postal addresses, and telephone numbers), government identification numbers, financial account numbers, payment card information, transaction information, credit report information, biometric information, IP addresses, network and hardware identifiers, geo-location information, and any other information classified as personal information under applicable Privacy Laws.

 “Privacy Laws” means the GDPR, United States federal and state law, including the California Consumer Privacy Act, Canadian federal and provincial law, and any similar law governing the collection, use, and disclosure of personal data.

 “Product Compliance Requirements” has the meaning given in Section 18.1 (Essential Requirements).

 “Publication” means the publication, presentation, or public disclosure of any results or data arising from these Client Terms or Client’s use of the Fitbit Solutions or Fitbit’s Products & Services.